Upcoming Workshops

 10:30 AM - 12:30 PM Pacific

-Bring and read your work, up to 500-words.
+Bring and read up to 500-words of your work-in-progress.

 We'll chat.

-Depending on how long the Show & Tell takes, the facilitator will offer a writing exercise and/or prompt(s) to round out the session.
+Depending on how long the Show & Tell takes, the facilitator will offer writing exercises and/or prompt(s) to round out the session.

 -